-We, the members of the Shariah Committee of Deutsche Bank (Malaysia) Berhad's Islamic Banking division, do hereby confirm that the operations of Deutsche Bank (Malaysia) Berhad's Islamic Banking division for the year ended 31 December 2016 have been conducted in conformity with the Shariah principles.
+We, the members of the Shariah Committee of Deutsche Bank (Malaysia) Berhad's Islamic Banking division, do hereby confirm that the operations of Deutsche Bank (Malaysia) Berhad's Islamic Banking division for the year ended 31 December 2017 have been conducted in conformity with the Shariah principles.

-Dr. Sheikh Hussain Hamed Sayed Hassan (Chairman of Shariah Committee) Encik Mohd Hilmi bin Ramli Dr Mubammad Qaseem (Member) (Member)
+Dr. Sheikh Hussein Hamed Sayed Hassan (Chairman of Shariah Committee)

+Dr Muhammad Qaseem (Member)